-We think examples are especially helpful if they provide additional information that is not already obvious to the reader from existing guidance in IAS 1 and IAS 8.
-For example, we think it is helpful if guidance provides clear statements whether a particular approach for applying materiality is inappropriate or inadequate as highlighted in paragraphs 27 and 58 of the ED.
-Nonetheless, we think many examples remain vague or more obvious and therefore without substantial help for preparers that have a reasonable knowledge of IFRS.
+We think that examples are especially helpful if they provide additional information that is not already obvious to the reader from existing guidance in IAS 1 and IAS 8.
+For example, we think it is helpful if guidance provides clear statements whether a particular approach for applying materiality is inappropriate or inadequate, as highlighted in paragraphs 27 and 58 of the ED.
+Nonetheless, we think many examples either merely repeat current IFRS guidance or remain vague and are therefore without substantial help for preparers with a reasonable knowledge of IFRS.